ewertonurias/opensuse-tumbleweed/README.md

 # Will nvidia-driver be offered?
 Yes.

-# Will Microsoft TrueType Fonts will be offered?
+# Will Microsoft TrueType Fonts be offered?
 Yes.

 # Will Feral GameMode support be offered?